yunskim/web/README.md

 # web
-a set of scripts and files for data acquisition through internet
+a set of J scripts and files for data acquisition through internet